 While their network is clearly geared towards long weekends and flexible travelers (and also lacks wifi, if you need to be productive in flight), their destinations open up a range of unique destinations, from national parks to California wine country, that are currently underserved.
 We’d also recommend flying early in the day if possible to avoid rolling delays for departures later in the day, and Avelo may not be the best option if you have a very tight schedule for when you need to arrive.

-Join Going to find out when Avelo—and dozens of other airlines—drop their fares and offer amazing deals.
+Join Going to find out when Avelo—and dozens of other airlines—drop their fares and offer cheap flights.
 We alert our members to spectacular fares with an average savings of $550 on international flights and $200 on domestic trips.

 Read more about some of the lesser-known airlines we find great cheap flights on:

 Frequently asked questions about flying Avelo

 Is Avelo a reputable airline?